Back to Ion Analysers page | Back to Electrodes page

 ISBN 0-646-37757-4.

-This measures the slope and the sample concentration in quick succession whilst the electrodes remain immersed in the same solution.
-The main advantage of this is to eliminate any errors due to variation in Liquid Junction Potentials (mainly of the Reference Electrode) when electrodes are transferred from one solution to another and to reduce errors due to differences in temperature or Ionic Strength between sample and standard solutions.
+This measures the calibration slope and the y-intercept and the sample concentration in quick succession whilst the electrodes remain immersed in the same solution.
+This eliminates any errors due to variation in Liquid Junction Potentials (mainly of the Reference Electrode) when electrodes are transferred from one solution to another and reduces errors due to differences in temperature or Ionic Strength between sample and standard solutions.
+Also the slope is measured in the correct concentration range for each sample.

 Click Here For full details of the method and an MS "Excel" spreadsheet to calculate the results.

 Always measure the electrode slope by Standard Addition to a known Standard solution immediately before measuring a batch of samples.
-The standard solution should have the same temperature as the samples and a concentration which is within the range expected for the samples - or, if working in the non-linear range, very near to individual samples or closely related groups.
+The standard solution should have the same temperature as the samples and a concentration which is within the range expected for the samples.
 This procedure will minimise any error due to changes in the liquid junction potential of the reference electrode, "ageing" or non-linearity of the ISE, and variations in temperature during the analytical session.

 The Slope is calculated as follows: